Kelsterbach

-Kelsterbach ([ˈkɛlstɐˌbax]) is a town in Groß-Gerau district in Hessen, Germany and part of the Frankfurt Rhein-Main urban area.
-It is located on Frankfurt's southwestern outskirts at a bend on the left bank of the river Main, right where a small brook, called the Kelster (and Bach means "brook") joins the river.
+Kelsterbach ([ˈkɛlstɐˌbax]) is a town in Groß-Gerau district in Hessen, Germany, part of the Frankfurt Rhein-Main urban area.
+It is located on Frankfurt's southwestern outskirts at a bend on the left bank of the river Main, right where a small brook, called the Kelster (Bach means "brook" in German) joins the river.

 After the Frankfurt–Mainz railway line was built, this formerly mostly agricultural village was transformed by the great number of large factories that located here, bringing along with them a great upswing in the town's population.
 In the decades following the Second World War, many businesses that were related to Frankfurt International Airport moved to the town.
 Kelsterbach is home to 16,565 people (As of 2017).
 The town is an important centre for logistical service providers and chemical production.
 In 1952, it acquired the status of "town."

 Geography

 Location

 The town lies on the south side of the Main and west of the Frankfurt City Forest.
 The original village centre, commonly known as the Lower Village (Unterdorf) borders sharply on the considerably bigger housing developments commonly known as the Upper Village (Oberdorf), which arose only after the railway and industrialization came early in the 20th century over the 17 m-high Kelsterbach Terrace, which stretches 8 km west from the Frankfurt City Forest.
 The town is part of the Greater Frankfurt Region (Stadtregion Frankfurt) as well as the Frankfurt Rhein-Main Region.